filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 The Lotus Miner configutation is created after the [initialization step](miner-setup.md) during setup and placed in `~/.lotusminer/config.toml` or `$LOTUS_MINER_PATH/config.toml` when defined.

-The _default configuration_ has all the items commented, so in order to customize one of the items the leading `# ` need to be removed.
+The _default configuration_ has all the items commented.
+To customize one of the items, you must remove the leading `#`.

 ::: tip
 For any configuration changes to take effect, the miner must be [restarted](miner-lifecycle.md).